Chart Color Schemes

 Bayview - Elanora Heights hosts an older demographic, ranking in the top quartile nationwide

-Bayview - Elanora Heights has a median age of 49, which is higher than Greater Sydney's figure of 37 and the national average of 38.
-The age profile shows that those aged 75-84 years are prominent, making up 10.9% of the population, while those aged 25-34 years form a smaller group at 5.3%.
-Between the 2021 Census and now, the 15 to 24 age group has grown from 11.6% to 13.3%, and the 75 to 84 cohort has increased from 9.7% to 10.9%.
-Conversely, the 35 to 44 age group has declined from 9.9% to 8.7%.
+Bayview - Elanora Heights has a median age of 49, which is higher than Greater Sydney's figure of 37 and also above the national average of 38.
+The age profile shows that those aged 75-84 years make up 10.9% of the population, while those aged 25-34 years constitute only 5.3%.
+Between the 2021 Census and now, the proportion of people aged 15-24 has increased from 11.6% to 13.3%, and the 75-84 age group has risen from 9.7% to 10.9%.
+Conversely, the 35-44 age group has decreased from 9.9% to 8.7%.
 By 2041, demographic projections indicate significant shifts in Bayview - Elanora Heights' age structure.
 The 85+ age group is expected to grow by 114%, reaching 1,111 people from 519.
-Notably, the combined 65+ age groups will account for all of the total population growth, reflecting the area's aging demographic profile.
-In contrast, the 55 to 64 and 25 to 34 age cohorts are expected to experience population declines.
+Notably, the combined 65+ age groups will account for all of the total population growth, reflecting the area's aging demographic trend.
+In contrast, the 55-64 and 25-34 age cohorts are projected to experience population declines.